joshuadkitenge/LSST-RAL-ECHO-EXP/README.md

   - run: *source <>_runner.sh*<br><br>

 # Analysing the data
+- Before running the test you have source the lsst environment<br>
 - The data can be found in the time_test directory under its respective endpoint storages and command line tasks/ pipetasks <br>
 - The notebook directory has examples of how I analysed the data, feel free to use this or create your own anaylsis code <br><br>